How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series

 Anomalies in time series are rare and non-typical patterns that deviate from normal observations and may indicate a transiently activated mechanism different from the generating process of normal data.
 Accordingly, recognition of anomalies is often important or critical, invoking interventions in various industrial and scientific applications.

-Anomalies can be classified according to various aspects\cite{Chandola2009}.
-Based on their appearance, these non-standard observations can be point outliers, whose amplitude is out of range from the standard amplitude or contextual outliers, whose measured values do not fit into some context.
-A combination of values can also form an anomaly named a collective outlier.
-Thus, in case of point outliers, a single point is enough to distinguish between normal and anomalous states, whilst in the case of collective anomalies a pattern of multiple observations is required to recognize the outliers.
-Based on their generation process, two characteristic examples of extreme events are black swans\cite{Taleb2007} and dragon kings\cite{Sornette2009}.
+Anomalies can be classified according to various aspects \cite{Chandola09,Blazquez-Garcia20}.
+These non-standard observations can be point outliers, whose amplitude is out of range from the standard amplitude or contextual outliers, whose measured values do not fit into some context.
+Combination of values can also form an anomaly named a collective outlier.
+Thus, in case of point outliers, a single point is enough to distinguish between normal and anomalous states, whilst in the case of collective anomalies a pattern of multiple observations is required.
+Two characteristic examples of extreme events are black swans and dragon kings, distinguishable by their generation process \cite{Taleb07,Sornette09}.
 Black swans are generated by a powerlaw process and they are usually unpredictable by nature.
-In contrast, the dragon king, such as stock market crashes, occurs after a phase transition and it is generated by different mechanisms from normal samples making it predictable.
+In contrast, the dragon king, such as stock market crashes, occurs after a phase transition and it is generated by different mechanisms from normal samples making it more predictable.
 Both black swans and dragon kings are extreme events easily recognisable post-hoc (retrospectively), but not all the anomalies are so effortless to detect.
 Even post-hoc detection can be a troublesome procedure when the amplitude of the event does not fall out of the data distribution.

 Although the definition of an anomaly is not straightforward, two of its key features include rarity and dissimilarity from normal data.

 Most, if not all the outlier detection algorithms approach the anomalies from the dissimilarity point of view.
 They search for the most distant and deviant points without much emphasis on their rarity.
 In contrast, our approach is the opposite: we quantify the rarity of a state, largely independent of the dissimilarity.